 Article 4.1 Possession of Facility.
-On the Services Commencement Date effective the date of this Contract, the BUREAU shall grant to the CONTRACTOR exclusive use, possession, and control of the land and property comprising the Facility and its grounds, subject to terms of this Contract and to the right of the BUREAU and other appropriate parties to enter and/or inspect same.
+On the Services Commencement Date effective the date of this Contract, the BUREAU shall grant to the CONTRACTOR exclusive use, possession, and control of the land and property comprising the Facility and its grounds, subject to terms of this Contract and to the right of the BUREAU and other appropriate parties to enter and/or inspect the Facility and its grounds pursuant to Article 4.10.
 The design of the Facility will be owned by the State of Florida.

-- Article 4.2 Possession of Leased Furnishings and Equipment.
+Article 4.2 Possession of Leased Furnishings and Equipment.
 On the Services Commencement Date, the BUREAU will grant the CONTRACTOR exclusive use and possession, subject to the terms of this Contract, of leased furnishings and equipment.
 Items purchased with state funds are owned by the State of Florida and shall remain with the Facility in the event of termination or non-renewal of this Contract.
-All furnishings and equipment are State property, except for CONTRACTOR Property as set forth under Article 4.5. - Article 4.3 Inventory.
-As part of CONTRACTOR's responsibility, the CONTRACTOR shall prepare and maintain an inventory of leased furnishings and equipment.
+All furnishings and equipment are State property, except for CONTRACTOR Property as set forth under Article 4.5.

+Article 4.3 Inventory.
+The CONTRACTOR shall prepare and/or maintain an inventory of leased furnishings and equipment.
 Such inventory shall include the manufacturer, model number, serial number, monetary value (purchase cost), and assigned identification number.
-Leased furnishings and equipment shall remain part of the Facility and may not be removed from the Facility, without approval from the Contract Monitor.
-The BUREAU shall be entitled to conduct an inventory of leased furnishings and equipment prior to or within a reasonable time after the Services Commencement Date, and shall be entitled to conduct an inventory of leased furnishings and equipment throughout the Term of this Agreement.
-The CONTRACTOR shall cooperate with the BUREAU in its conducting of all inventories of leased furnishings and equipment. - Article 4.4 Replacement of Inventory.
-The CONTRACTOR, subject only to the facility furnishings, fixtures, and equipment covered by the "major maintenance and repair reserve fund" as described in Article 4.9, shall replace within sixty (60) days of the date of discovery of loss, theft, damage or inoperability beyond repair with equipment having like functional ability, life expectancy and quality.
-Such replacement equipment shall be added to the inventory and shall become the property of the State.
-The Contract Monitor shall be notified quarterly, in writing, when an item of leased furnishings and equipment is replaced.
+Leased furnishings and equipment shall remain part of the Facility and may not be removed from the Facility, without prior written approval from the On-site Contract Manager.
+The BUREAU shall be entitled to conduct an inventory of leased furnishings and equipment prior to or within a reasonable time after the Services

+Commencement Date, and shall be entitled to conduct an inventory of leased furnishings and equipment throughout the Term of this Contract.
+The CONTRACTOR shall cooperate with the BUREAU in its conducting of all inventories of leased furnishings and equipment.

+Article 4.4 Replacement of Inventory.
+The CONTRACTOR, subject only to furnishings, fixtures, and equipment covered by Article 4.9, shall replace inventory with like items having like functional ability, life expectancy and quality within sixty (60) days of the date of discovery of loss, theft, damage or inoperability beyond repair.
+Such replacement items shall be added to the inventory and shall become the property of the State.
+The On-site Contract Manager shall be notified quarterly, in writing, when an item of leased furnishings and equipment is replaced.
 Such notification must include all pertinent information (including a copy of the purchase receipt showing purchase cost, manufacturer, model number, serial number and assigned identification number) for the replaced item.
-Inoperable equipment replaced by the CONTRACTOR shall be disposed of by the CONTRACTOR with prior approval by the BUREAU. - Article 4.5 CONTRACTOR Property.
-The CONTRACTOR will provide such other equipment as it deems necessary which shall be clearly identified and inventoried.
-Ownership of this property shall remain with the CONTRACTOR and may be removed from the premises at any time by the CONTRACTOR, provided that any damage to the Facility resulting from any removal pursuant to this Article shall be repaired by the CONTRACTOR at the expense of the CONTRACTOR.
-Any additional equipment purchased by the CONTRACTOR during the term of this Contract may be purchased by the BUREAU at the conclusion of the Contract at the CONTRACTOR's cost, less depreciation.
-Documentation of costs shall be provided. - Article 4.6 Sanitation and Hygiene.
-The CONTRACTOR shall provide an environmentally clean, healthy, and safe Facility for both employees and inmates as follows: - A. Sanitation and hygiene will be maintained at a minimum, at a level equivalent to the level of DEPARTMENT facilities.
-All floors, including concrete shall be waxed and buffed.
-Cobwebs or dust build-up anywhere, including on ceiling and wall grills, will
+Inoperable items replaced by the CONTRACTOR shall be disposed of by the CONTRACTOR with prior approval by the BUREAU.

+Article 4.5 CONTRACTOR Property.
+The CONTRACTOR will provide such other furnishings, fixtures, and equipment as it deems necessary, which shall be clearly identified and inventoried.
+Ownership of this property shall remain with the CONTRACTOR and may be removed from the premises at any time by the CONTRACTOR, provided that any damage to the Facility resulting from any removal pursuant to this Article shall be repaired by the CONTRACTOR at the CONTRACTOR's expense.
+Any additional furnishings, fixtures, and equipment purchased by the CONTRACTOR during the term of this Contract may be purchased by the BUREAU at the conclusion of the Contract at the CONTRACTOR's cost, less depreciation.
+Documentation of costs shall be provided.

+Article 4.6 Sanitation and Hygiene.
+The CONTRACTOR shall provide an environmentally clean, healthy, and safe Facility for both employees and inmates as follows: